 List of 40 Famous Forests in India to visit

-Different types of forests in India are Tropical Evergreen Forests, Deciduous or Rain Forests, Dry Deciduous Forests, Mountain Forests, Tidal or Mangrove Forests, Semi-Desert and Desert vegetation, etc. The biggest percentage of Dry thorn and tropical deciduous forests are in Madhya Pradesh, Uttar Pradesh, Orissa, Chhattisgarh, etc.
+Different types of forests in India are Tropical Evergreen Forests, Deciduous or Rain Forests, Dry Deciduous Forests, Mountain Forests, Tidal or Mangrove Forests, Semi-Desert and Desert vegetation, etc. The most significant percentage of Dry thorn and tropical deciduous forests is in Madhya Pradesh, Uttar Pradesh, Orissa, Chhattisgarh, etc.

 Forests in India